-The Legal Ombudsman is the statutory body to whom you may refer your complaint once we have concluded our professional obligation to try to resolve it.
-The time limit for you to make a complaint to the Legal Ombudsman is six months from our final response to the complaint but in any event within six years from the date of the act or omission complained of or 3 years from the date you should reasonably have known there were grounds for complaint if the act or omission was more than 6 years ago.
+The Legal Ombudsman is the statutory body with whom you may pursue your complaint once we have discharged our professional obligation to try to resolve it.
+The time limit for you to make a complaint to the Legal Ombudsman is within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.

 You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.

 The Solicitors Regulation Authority can help if you are concerned about our behaviour.
 Examples of relevant behaviour include issues of dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 The Solicitors Regulation Authority is not able to deal with issues of poor service.

 If you wish to raise your concerns with the Solicitors Regulation Authority please visit their website (https://www.sra.org.uk) for information as to how to proceed.